 The training is developed to support frontline service providers in the homeless-serving sector to apply harm reduction practices.
 The training will prepare frontline staff to work with people who use substances using a rights-based and equity-oriented approach.
 The training includes many practical resources, strategies and techniques that can be applied in a range of service contexts including outreach, shelters and housing programs.

-This training has been by COH staff in consultation with harm reduction specialists following an evidence-based health promotion and prevention approach.
+This training has been developed by COH staff in consultation with harm reduction specialists following an evidence-based health promotion and prevention approach.
 Special thanks to Dr. Bernie Pauly, CISUR, University of Victoria, and Nick Kerman, CAMH, for their guidance and expertise.